-A bachelor's degree in nursing prepares graduates to work as licensed nurses, and students can specialize in several areas of healthcare, including pediatrics, gerontology, acute care, and primary care.
-Earning a bachelor of science in nursing online also allows graduates to earn a graduate nursing certificate or a graduate degree in nursing, which may be required for advanced nursing positions.
+A bachelor's degree in nursing prepares graduates to work as licensed nurses, and students can specialize in several areas of healthcare including pediatrics, gerontology, acute care, and primary care.
+Earning a bachelor of science in nursing online allows graduates to earn a graduate nursing certificate or a graduate degree in nursing, which advanced nursing positions might require.

-Most online nursing programs at the bachelor's level require 120 credits, including general education requirements and nursing courses.
-Most students finish the degree in four years, or less if they have transfer credits or already hold an RN license.
-Bachelor's programs typically require a high school diploma or the equivalent, and sometimes also require prospective students to submit ACT or SAT scores as part of their admission application.
+Most bachelor's-level online nursing programs require 120 credits, including general education requirements and nursing courses.
+Most students finish their degrees in four years, or less if they have transfer credits or already hold an RN license.
+Bachelor's programs typically require a high school diploma or equivalent, and admissions departments sometimes call for ACT or SAT scores.

-Incoming nursing students with an RN can enter a specialized RN to BSN program, which they can finish in less than two years.
-Completing the requirements for an RN license before entering a BSN program can significantly speed up the process, and prospective students with an RN license can research the top RN to BSN programs to find the best school for their professional interests.
+RNs can enter specialized RN-to-BSN programs, which take less than two years to finish.
+Completing the requirements for an RN license before entering a BSN program can significantly speed up the process, and prospective students with an RN license can research the top RN-to-BSN programs to find the best school for their professional interests.